DigitalForgeLLC/ticket-smith-resources/bug_ticket_template.md

 - DON'T suggest workarounds unless explicitly mentioned
 - DON'T add priority or timeline unless specified

-The goal is to transform brief bug reports into comprehensive, actionable tickets that enable rapid resolution while maintaining clear communication with affected users about impact and resolution progress.
+The goal is to transform brief bug reports into actionable tickets that enable rapid resolution while maintaining clear communication with affected users about impact and resolution progress.

-**Important:** Do not include a ticket title in your output.
-Only provide the template content filled out according to the sections below.

 ---